Human Resources FAQs

-A: Cadence missionaries raise funds for ministry expenses, benefits, including health care, and a monthly salary.
+A: Cadence missionaries raise funds for ministry expenses, benefits including health care, and their monthly salary.

 Q: What is the application process like for missionaries?

-A: In general, the process includes a two-part application, pre-screen interview, three Skype interviews and candidacy.
+A: In general, the process includes a two-part application, pre-screen interview, three virtual interviews, and in-person candidacy.
 For specific details, read the Limited-Term/Intern and Full-Time Staff processes.

 Q: Why do I have to raise funds or pay for candidacy?